mp-se/kegmon/src_docs/source/hardware.rst

   one, two scales, one or two displays and with/without a temperature sensor.

 I noticed that my first build was really unsable, it could vary +/- 2kg over time.
-I've already added some features to the software to filter out the varying readings but these large changes are impossible to fix with software.
+I've already added some features to the software to filter out the varying readings but these large changes are difficult to fix with software.
+So I need to determine if this is related to software or hardware.

 The graph here shows two of my scales in my keezer where the second one (lower graph) is quite stable over time.
 The first one is not.
 The difference is over 2 kg and it goes back to the previous